Flight-Free-UK/flight_free_uk_website/source/posts_travel/travel-the-uk-by-narrowboat.html.markdown

 Don’t worry, if you’ve never even seen a lock before, it’s all part of the experience.
 [Beginners are absolutely welcome](https://canalboatholidays.co.uk/canal-boat-holidays-for-beginners) and you’ll be given a comprehensive handover showing you the details of your particular narrowboat, how to operate a lock or lift/swing bridge, and you’ll be taken for a short-cruise as you get to grips with steering the boat.
 If you choose your first hire base well, you can also be taken through your first locks as part of the handover, so that you have full confidence for the rest that awaits you.

 Canal boat holidays in general make for a relatively environmentally-friendly holiday, but some hire bases are taking this a step further.
 [Trinity Boats](https://www.trinityboats.co.uk/) and [Cafwin Cruises](https://www.cafwincruises.com/) on the Droitwich Ring (no.7, below) have a hybrid electric narrowboat, with Trinity Boats [also running the fleet on HVO](https://fueloilnews.co.uk/2024/06/narrowboat-holiday-company-switches-to-hvo-after-dft-green-lights-subsidy/).
+[Castle Narrowboats](https://www.castlenarrowboats.co.uk/) on the Monmouthshire & Brecon canal (no.9, below), have fully electric boats for hire.

 As an added bonus [many train lines follow the course of canals](https://canalrivertrust.org.uk/boating/boating-news-and-views/boating-blogs/full-steam-ahead).
 This means that there are plenty of holiday hire bases easily accessible via public transport.